I just got a note about something I did not know about.

 Get this.

-This is some Reuters.
+This is from Reuters.

 Black women who feel like they have been victims of racial discrimination are more likely than their peers to develop breast cancer, according to a large study.

-Now, let's let's dissect this for a second.
+Now, let's dissect this for a second.

-Black women who feel they don't necessarily have to have actually been victims of it.
+Black women who feel, they don't necessarily have to have actually been victims of it.

-Well there's no hope.
+Well, there's no hope.

 Pick a news night, pick a network, watch a story.

-I guarantee you to be a story about discrimination against some black Oh, yes, I think that happened to me.
+I guarantee you there'll be a story about discrimination against some black person.

 I am more likely now to get breast cancer.

-The study featured 59,000 African American women for six years.
+The study featured 59,000 African-American women for six years.

 It found that those who reported more incidents of racial discrimination had a higher risk of breast cancer.